rafaelsalmon/Campaign-Budget-Tracker/README.md

 A) Using Docker -- If you have Docker installed: "docker run -d -p 6379:6379 redis".
 This will start a Redis container on port 6379.

-(B) Native install:
-Download Redis for Windows from: [https://github.com/microsoftarchive/redis/releases](https://github.com/microsoftarchive/redis/releases) (choose the .msi or .zip release).
+(B) Native install -- download Redis for Windows from: [https://github.com/microsoftarchive/redis/releases](https://github.com/microsoftarchive/redis/releases) (choose the .msi or .zip release).
 Extract and run: "redis-server.exe".

-Remember to run it before launching Celery.
+Remember to run it before launching Celery on future executions.

 ---

 ##  Simulate Spend Command